Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

 \subsection{Optical depth}

-In the context of gravitational lens magnification, ``optical depth'' refers to the fraction of the celestial sphere that is magnified by a certain amount.
-It can be expressed either in differential form, $d\tau=\tau_\mu\,d\mu$, as the fraction of the sphere magnified by an amount in the range $\mu\rightarrow\mu+d\mu$, or cumulative form, $\tau(\mu>\muth)$ as the fraction of the sphere magnified by an amount above a certain threshold magnification, $\muth$.
+In this context ``optical depth'' refers to the fraction of the celestial sphere that is magnified by a certain amount.
+It can be expressed either in differential form, $d\tau=\tau_\mu\,d\mu$, as the fraction of the sphere magnified by an amount in the range $\mu\rightarrow\mu+d\mu$, or cumulative form, $\tau(\mu>\muth)$, as the fraction magnified by more than $\muth$.
 It is also important to distinguish between the optical depth in the image plane, $\tauI$, and the source plane, $\tauS$.
 The former is the fraction of the observed sky -- the sphere on which the images are located -- that is magnified, whilst the latter is the fraction of the unobservable sphere on which the sources are located that is magnified.
 In this article we are interested in the number of gravitationally magnified images of a given population of sources.
 The source-plane optical depth is therefore the most relevant quantity, defined as follows:

 following \cite{Robertson2020}.
 In particular, computing $\tauS$ from $\tauI_\mu/\mu$ ensures that both magnification bias is removed and the optical depth is proportional to the number of images that are potentially detectable.
-Therefore, we predict the number of gravitationally magnified images and thus integrate over image multiplicity.
+Therefore, we predict the number of gravitationally magnified images and thus implicitly integrate over image multiplicity.

-Fortunately, calibrating the integral of optical depth over lens mass is relatively insensitive to details of how the structure of gravitational lenses varies with lens mass.
-Indeed, numerous calibrations of $\tau^{\rm S}$ as a function of source redshift agree within a factor of 2 (Figure~\ref{fig:odsl}), and show a consistent picture of non-negligible optical depth for dark matter halos spanning masses $10^{12}\,\ls\,M_{200}\,\ls\,10^{15}\,\rm M_\odot$, i.e.\ ranging from individual massive galaxies through to massive galaxy clusters \citep{Robertson2020}.
+Fortunately, the integral of optical depth over lens mass is relatively insensitive to how the structure of gravitational lenses varies with lens mass.
+Numerous calibrations of $\tau^{\rm S}$ as a function of source redshift agree within a factor of 2 (Figure~\ref{fig:foxetal+odsl}), and show a consistent picture of non-negligible optical depth for dark matter halos spanning masses $10^{12}\,\ls\,M_{200}\,\ls\,10^{15}\,\rm M_\odot$, i.e.\ ranging from individual massive galaxies through to massive galaxy clusters \citep{Robertson2020}.
 As alluded to in Section~\ref{sec:lensing:versus}, it is also possible to predict the optical depth to multiple imaging by invoking a model for the projected density profile of lenses.
-We show a recent example of the predicted optical depth to multiple imaging from \cite{Haris2018} as the dashed curve in Figure~\ref{fig:odsl}, which they describe with a simple analytic function that we write as:
+We show a recent example of the predicted optical depth to multiple imaging from \cite{Haris2018} as the dashed curve in Figure~\ref{fig:foxetal+odsl}, which they describe with a simple analytic function that we write as: